LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ### What do I need?

-There's quite a bit of flexibility here
+There's quite a bit of flexibility here:

-* Firstly, and most importantly, a desktop or laptop, I wouldn't advise using a phone or tablet for this
+* Firstly, and most importantly, a desktop or laptop, I wouldn't advise using a just phone or tablet for this, although you can of course use them in addition to an actual computer (heads up, I haven't tested this on a mobile or tablet, so you may find stuff I haven't recorded)
 * A keyboard or an alternative input device that uses the keyboard API (Voice input software etc)
 * A semi-automated or automated testing tool
 * A browser
-* A screen reader that works with your chosen browser
+* A screen reader that works best with your chosen browser
 * A way to test colour contrast
 * The ability to resize your browser window and zoom
 * Access to the WCAG 2.2 docs